-For example, if the variance is high, you should be careful in interpreting the change in absolute value between Reference and Production as "improvement" or "deterioration" in model quality.
+For example, if the variance is high, you should be careful in interpreting the change in absolute value between Reference and Current as "improvement" or "deterioration" in model quality.
 It might also indicate that your evaluation sample is too small.

-In some cases, the aggregate metrics are just enough.
+In some cases, the simple aggregate metrics are just enough.
 In others, you must notice some change and need to look for a root cause.
 Or, want to investigate the possibility of model improvement by understanding the details of the performance.

 For this, the report provides some extra information.